mikezawitkowski/cooking-recipes/recipes/dutch-apple-pie.md

 - 2 teaspoon ground Chinese cinnamon (This recipe is already doubled)
 - 1 tablespoon Granulated sugar (for later)

-## Steps

-### Making crust from scratch

-1. Follow pastry crust instructions for preparing for a single crust pie.
-May be best to put in the fridge to set in tin.

-### Make the filling
+### Steps to make the topping

+1. In medium bowl, use pastry blender or fingers to mix Topping ingredients EXCEPT for the granulated sugar.

+## Steps for putting it all together

+1. Make pie crust if you haven't already.
+If frozen, follow instructions to thaw.
 1. Preheat oven to 350-375 degrees F.

-1. In large bowl, toss Filling ingredients.
-Pour into pie plate, mounding apples toward center.
+1. Pour Filling into pie plate of raw crust, mounding apples toward center.

-### Make the topping

-1. In medium bowl, use pastry blender or fingers to mix Topping ingredients EXCEPT for the granulated sugar.
-Sprinkle evenly over top of pie.
+1. Sprinkle topping evenly over top of pie.
 1. Sprinkle 1 tablespoon granulated sugar on top.

-5. Bake 45 to 55 minutes or until pie crust and crumb topping are deep golden brown and filling begins to bubble.
-Transfer to cooling rack to cool.
+1. Bake 45 to 55 minutes or until pie crust and crumb topping are deep golden brown and filling begins to bubble.
+1. Transfer to cooling rack to cool.

+# Pictures of Past Attempts